brainstormforce/coming-soon-mode-by-spectra/readme.md

 ### I have activated the plugin, but it seems the plugin is not working.

-After activating plugin make sure to its activated or not by checking its setting page of plugin.
-If still its not working just go to your Browser setting and clear the chache memory of perticular page or browser then it will work. & still if it's not working then contact us to our support team we are happy to help you.
+After activating the plugin, make sure the plugin is activated or not by checking the setting page of the plugin.
+If still, it is not working, just go to your browser setting and clear the cache memory of a particular page or browser then it will work. & still, if it's not working, then contact our support team.
+We are happy to help you.

 ### Is this plugin free?